rcpacini/LabVIEW-Hashlib/README.md

 Nothing to build or install, just download the Hashlib LabVIEW Library source code.

 *Change Notes:*
-- VI Package build spec removed (no VIPM dependency)
-- Moved VIs into `/src/SubVIs` directory
+- Added Packed Library (lvlibp) build
+- Added LabVIEW 2018 zip
+- Renamed files and directories

 ### Test
-Run `/tests/test_all.vi` to verify all algorithms.
+Run `/Tests/Test All.vi` to verify all algorithms.

 If successful, the **all_passed** boolean should return True.

 ## Support
 Submit a ticket for bug fixes or feature requests.

--Ryan
+-Ryan Pacini